 Herne Hill School was founded in 1976 as a nursery school in the charming grounds of the Old Vicarage, tucked away behind St. Paul’s Church.
 Building on its success and responding to parents’ requests, it expanded in 1986 to also become a pre-preparatory school.

 In the late nineties, the purpose built Mulberry building was added.
 It was recently extended to provide modern, bright and spacious classrooms which combine with the homely, cosy feel of the Old Vicarage and the adjacent Nature Area to create an environment uniquely suited for young children and conducive to learning.
 The recent addition of the new Oak building with its state-of-the art Kindergarten, multi-function hall and kitchen has further enhanced these unique facilities.

 The Headteacher, Mrs Ngaire Telford, has been involved at the school since 2001, first as a parent of her four children and then, since 2007, as a highly respected teacher in both Key Stage 1 and Early Years and as a strong Deputy Head before being appointed Head from September 2016.
-She is in charge of all curriculum and teaching matters and is supported by a number of senior teachers including Mrs Collette Marlow-Prince, who is assuming the rotating role of Deputy Head for the academic year 2017-18.
+She is in charge of all curriculum and teaching matters and is supported by a number of senior teachers including Mrs Collette Marlow-Prince.

 The school’s Senior Management Team is composed of Dominik, Mrs Telford, Mrs Marlow-Prince and Anne Thompson (Bursar), who has been with the school since 2003.